rrrutuj/multiplication-app/README.md

 # Simple Multiplication Game

 This is a simple multiplication game where User can guess the multiplication of given numbers.
-Focus is on learing and implementation of microservices.
+Focus is on learning and implementation of microservices.

-Architecture - Microservices
+* **Architecture** - Microservices
-Microservices Design Pattern - Gateway
+* **Microservices Design Pattern** - Gateway

 Components:
   1. Multiplication Service - Core service for Multiplication Game
   2. Gamification Service - Service that generate the scores, leaderboards and badges
   3. Gateway Service - API Gateway with Load Balancing capabilities